suryasashankgundepudi/technical-analysis-visualization-using-python-v1/README.md

     2. Changed the initial starting and ending date to be 2 years long so that it isn't resource heavy at the beginning

-# Updatates you can expect
+# Updates you can expect
 If an update that I wanted to include is completed it will be striked through.
 1. ~~Include functionality for candlestick, close and open graphs~~
 2. Moving averages will include small and long average graphs for better analysis.